What to do on Dibuk Road?

 Address: 1/5 Dibuk Rd.
 Taladyai, Phuket Town, Phuket 83000

 Open: 9 am – 12 am

 Best Country Beef is an excellent restaurant to enjoy a perfectly cooked steak after visiting Old Phuket Town.
 The restaurant is on Dibuk Road, in an old-fashioned house with a wooden facade that reminds a bit of an old Japanese shop.

 Address: 7 Dibuk Road, Tambon Talat Yai, Mueang Phuket District, Phuket 83000

 The most significant landmarks include the Lock Tien Foodcourt, which has been renovated a few years ago but still retains an old-fashioned atmosphere.
 Lock Tien still serves a lot of local specialities at a low price.
 It’s a good stop for lunch if you explore the old street and want to experience local food on a budget.

 Passed the ChimJae Walking Street (Vanich Walking Street), Mirror Mirror is another popular fancy restaurant serving European food in a cosy shophouse.
 The price is a little high, but it’s great for a special dinner.

-Opposite of Luang Amnart Nararak Mansion is Tantitium, a surprising combination of a high-end restaurant and a spa.
+Opposite Luang Amnart Nararak Mansion is Tantitium, a surprising combination of a high-end restaurant and a spa.
 The beautiful decoration never fails to catch the eyes of most people walking by, and people often stop for a drink and a lot of selfies!
-The food is actually quite good, so you have a lot to chose from if you decide to dine on Dibuk road!
+The food is quite good, so you have a lot to choose from if you decide to dine on Dibuk Road!

-At the end of Dibuk are 2 more restaurants worth mentioning.
-The first one is Pa Mai, a modest Kanom Jeen restaurant that has been a popular local place for breakfast since forever.
+At the end of Dibuk are two more restaurants worth mentioning.
+The first one is Pa Mai, a modest Kanom Jeen restaurant that has been a popular local place for breakfast forever.